Ghost Story (song): Promotion

 Underwood performed the song live for the first time at the 64th Grammy Awards, held in Las Vegas, on April 3, 2022.
-The official lyric video was posted to YouTube on March 18, 2022.
-She again performed the song live for the 2022 CMT Music Awards on April 11 wearing a purple asymmetric jumpsuit and bare feet, being carried into the air on a ribbon toward the end of the performance.
+The official lyric video was released at her YouTube on March 18, 2022.
+She performed the song live for the 2022 CMT Music Awards on April 11, wearing a purple asymmetric jumpsuit and bare feet—being carried into the air on a ribbon toward the end of the performance.
 She included "Ghost Story" as part of her set at Stagecoach Festival, along with "Denim and Rhinestones" and "Crazy Angels".
 She performed it again at CMA Music Fest in June 2022.
 When Apple Music debuted its Sessions EP feature in July, Underwood was the first artist featured; she performed three songs, including "Ghost Story" and "Blown Away."
 She included it for the setlist during an iHeart concert special, which aired September 29.

 Commercial performance

-"Ghost Story" marks Underwood's thirtieth top ten on the Country Airplay; it also reached No. 61 on Billboard’s Hot 100.
+"Ghost Story" marks Underwood's thirtieth top ten on the US Country Airplay; it also reached number 61 on the US Billboard Hot 100.
+In Canada, the song peaked top ten on the Canada Country chart.